Subsurface Energy

 Goals

 Energy has become one of the world's biggest engineering challenges.
-Current carbon-based energy supply faces conventional reserves depletion and climatic hurdles.
+The current carbon-based energy supply faces conventional reserves depletion and climatic hurdles.
 The goal of this project is to address enhanced subsurface energy recovery and associated environmental mitigation from a geoengineering perspective.
-The team will study fundamental hydro-thermo-chemo-bio-mechanical properties of geomaterials and pore fluids at elevated pressure and temperature conditions.
-The team will participate with the National Gas Hydrate Research Program, the Frontier Observatory for Research in Geothermal Energy (FORGE) Project, and NSF Engineering Research Center for Bio-inspired and Bio-mediated Geotechnics (CBBG).
+The team will study fundamental science and develop technologies to enhance subsurface characterization and exploration.

 Issues Involved or Addressed